Marine initiatives planned for April 2024 – April 2026

 Potential impacts on Canadians, including businesses

 The proposed regulations would primarily affect Canadian seafarers, Marine Training Institutions, Ship-owners and Authorized Representatives as well as Seafarer Recruitment and Placement Service providers.
-The proposed changes would allow Transport Canada to redistribute the financial burden of the program's costs between the primary beneficiaries of the program (i.e., ship-owners, seafarers) and Canadian taxpayers.
+The proposed regulations would allow Transport Canada to redistribute the financial burden of the program's costs between the primary beneficiaries of the program (i.e., ship-owners, seafarers) and Canadian taxpayers.

 Regulatory cooperation efforts (domestic and international)